 Marr returned to music three years later on Electronic's third album, Twisted Tenderness, which wasn't released in the U.S. until fall 2000.
 He also spent time working with his new band, the Healers, playing dates across England.
 The next few years saw a time of redefinition and reflection for Marr.
 He finally assembled his Healers with ex-Kula Shaker bass man Alonza Bevan and Ringo Starr's drumming son, Zak Starkey, in 2002; a deal with ARTISTdirect's iMusic followed before the end of the year.
 Fans of this legendary guitarist were treated to Marr's proper singing debut in early 2003 with the release of Boomslang.
 In 2007, he appeared on the Washington band Modest Mouse's album, We Were Dead Before the Ship Even Sank, and toured with them as a member.

 Marr stayed with the band into 2008 but soon switched allegiance to another band from another country -- the British indie group the Cribs.
 A songwriting session soon expanded into full-fledged membership and Marr wrote, played, and toured for the 2009 album Ignore the Ignorant.
 Like his stint in Modest Mouse, Marr lasted only one album with the Cribs before leaving for another project and, this time it was one that he led himself.
 He relocated his family to his hometown of Manchester and set about recording a solo album.
-The resulting record, The Messenger, appeared to strong reviews in February 2013. ~ Jason Ankeny, Rovi
+The resulting record, The Messenger, appeared to strong reviews in February 2013.
+He quickly followed the record with a second solo set called Playland, which appeared in the autumn of 2014. ~ Jason Ankeny, Rovi